jeremylynch83/drjeremylynch/_combined_master.md

 tags: Aneurysm
 ---

-You may be in the situation where doctors have recommended treatment for a brain aneurysm but two options have been offered: clipping or coiling.
-This can be confusing especially since each treatment has different pros and cons.
-In order to make the decision, in the first instance, it is best to understand in detail the two treatments, as your own priorities may align more with one than the other.
+You may be in the situation where doctors have recommended treatment for a brain aneurysm but two options have been offered: **clipping** (surgery) or **coiling** (endovascular treatment).
+This can be confusing, especially since each treatment has different pros and cons.
+To make the decision, it is best first to understand the two treatments in detail, as your own priorities may align more with one than the other.

+Note that the information below is mainly applicable to unruptured aneurysms.
+If the aneurysm has recently ruptured then endovascular treatment is generally the first-line treatment unless it is not possible to undertake it.
+We mention the [ISAT trial](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(14)60975-2/fulltext) which involved ruptured aneurysms because this is one of a very few trials with systematic imaging follow-up that directly compared coiling and clipping.

 ## What is clipping?